Top things to consider when designing kitchen countertops

 Quartz kitchen countertops are man-made stoned engineered to perfection.
 Most of them are formed by mixing 90% natural quartz (which is a hard mineral found on the surface of earth) and 10% resins, pigments and polymers.
 Due to this combination, a hard surface similar to granite is formed.

 Benefits of Quartz

-With today’s technology not only Quartz look really beautiful just like marble and they make the kitchen look really wonderful when used as countertops.
-The best part about quartz is that it is non-porous so it is able to resist stains much better than the marbles or granites.
+With today’s technology not only Quartz looks really beautiful just like marble but they make the kitchen look really wonderful when used as countertops.
+The best part about quartz is that it is non-porous so it is able to resist stains much better than marbles or granites.
 For cleaning purposes, quartz is best because it does not hold bacteria or other harmful substances for long.